 This blackhead mask has a powerful yet gentle formula making it safe and effective for all skin types.
 Ingredients include grape marc (the remains of grapes after being pressed) to detoxify, pink clay and coffee to absorb dirt and oil, papaya enzymes to brighten, and organic essential oils like lavender and sage to fight bacteria.
 Users rave about the ease of use and how soft, smooth, and clear their skin looks and feels after using it.

 Coming in at a bargain price, this blackhead mask gets the job done without wrecking your wallet.
 The coolest thing about this charcoal mask: It warms upon contact with your skin.
 The mask, which comes in single-serving packets, works in just one minute, thanks to the activated charcoal in the formula.

 Salicylic acid is derived from willow bark.
 It’s a beta hydroxy acid, meaning it’s oil-soluble.
-“Due to its molecular structure, it can more easily penetrate into the pores of the skin,” says Hayag.
+“Due to its molecular structure, it can more easily penetrate the pores of the skin,” says Hayag.
 “It can help dissolve clogged pores, including blackheads, as well as act as an anti-inflammatory.”